h2oai/datatable/docs/develop/contrib.rst

       git config branch.master.merge refs/heads/master

 This completes the setup of your local datatable fork.
-Make sure to note the location of the ``datatable/`` directory that you created in step 3, you will need to return there when issuing any subsequent ``git`` commands detailed futher.
+Make sure to note the location of the ``datatable/`` directory that you created in step 3.
+You will need to return there when issuing any subsequent ``git`` commands detailed futher.